The Springvale Community Hub is located on the eastern side of Springvale Road and near the Springvale retail precinct.

-Over the next few years, the Springvale precinct at 397-405 Springvale Road will be transformed into the new community heart of Springvale.
+The Springvale precinct at 397-405 Springvale Road is being transformed into the new community heart of Springvale.
 It will be a vibrant meeting place where people of all ages, backgrounds and interests feel welcome and can come together in a spirit of mutual respect, connection and celebration.
 World-class community facilities will combine with large, multipurpose green spaces to provide the perfect setting for learning, playing and relaxing.

 The project will be delivered in two stages:

 Stage 1 - Springvale City Hall redevelopment

-Refurbishment works to the Springvale City Hall are now complete, with only the upgrade of the Supper Room to go.
+Refurbishment works to the Springvale City Hall and Supper Room are complete.
 This major renovation has turned the town hall into a more functional facility while preserving the overall design character of this much-loved community building.
 The majority of works were undertaken on the inside of the building to allow a more diverse range of private and public events to be held there in the future.
 Springvale Town Hall has reopened and is now open for bookings.

 Stage 2 - Construction of Springvale Community Hub

-This will be a world-class community facility providing a variety of learning, leisure and cultural opportunities.
+This world-class community facility will provide a variety of learning, leisure and cultural opportunities.
 It will include a modern, state-of-the-art library featuring new technologies and equipment, flexible community meeting spaces, customer service area and plentiful parking.
 The outdoor green spaces will be extensively landscaped and allow for a variety of passive and active recreation uses, community events and social gatherings.